 Located in Bangkok’s city centre, where the city’s top attractions are only a stone’s throw away, Kimpton Maa-Lai Bangkok is the perfect launchpad for a trip exploring the electric city where old meets new.
 It’s time to start prepping for your trip to the East’s “City of Angels.”

 Legendary Traveler’s Hub

 Bangkok has long been a magnet for international travelers.
-In the ’70s it was the tail end of the hippie trail from Europe, while today it’s the main stop on the ‘banana pancake trail’ around Southeast Asia.
+In the ’70s it was the tail end of the legendary Hippie Trail, while today it’s the main stop on the ‘Banana Pancake Trail’ around Southeast Asia, made popular by backpackers.

 The Bangkok of today looks nothing like it did a decade or two ago.
-This continuously flourishing metropolis is both sophisticated yet honors its heritage.
-The new and the old blend everywhere you look; even in the chicest districts, there’s always a soi (side street) around the corner where you find local food and drink stalls, traditional markets, and family-run shophouses.
+This continuously flourishing metropolis is sophisticated while honoring its history and heritage.
+The new and the old seamlessly blend everywhere you look – even in the chicest districts, there’s always a soi (side street) around the corner where you can find local food and drink stalls, traditional markets and family-run shophouses.

 Lumpini, The Heart Of New Bangkok

 Kimpton has found a home in the refined Lumpini district, east of old Bangkok but at the geographical center of the city.
 Lumpini’s combination of luxurious properties and fine dining, grand villas that house several country ambassadors, and the beautiful greenery of Lumpini Park makes it one of Bangkok’s most desirable districts to live or visit.
 Wireless Road, running along the park’s eastern side, is Bangkok’s answer to 5th Avenue in New York, while Lang Suan Road, bisecting Lumpini from north to south, is home to the city’s most reputed restaurants.